simonverret/simonverret.github.io/_posts/2019-02-16-tensor-network-diagrams-of-typical-neural-network.md

 <img class="center" src="/img/neuralTensorNetwork-04.png"  title="tensor network diagram for a single hidden unit" width="800px"/>
 Here is how the deep neural network illustrated at the beginning would look like:
 <img class="center" src="/img/neuralTensorNetwork-05.png"  title="tensor network diagram for a deep MLP" width="800px"/>
-with $g^{(k)}$ telling what non-linearity is used at each layer.
+with $g^{(k)}$ telling what non-linear gate is used at each layer.
 Note that I had to add element-wise operations to the notation, illustrated as teardrops with their corner indicating the ouput of the operation.
 I also augmented the notation with arrowheads to represent non-linear functions.

 <br>